nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ### Feature 5: Save Manager Utility
 #### What it does
-Save Manager utitty is a tool designed for backup and storage of all data associated with Goal tracker, Manual tracker and recurring tracker.
+Save Manager utility is a tool designed for backup and storage of all data associated with Goal tracker, Manual tracker and recurring tracker.
 It allows multiple saves to be created and loaded at will.

 #### Overview